JustinFreitas/MountTracker/README.md

 - If attacking from a mount, display a chat message with any rules restrictions/guidance.
 - On turn start, recognize if the turn is on the mount CT actor.
 If so, show the mount status and any other pertinent information.
 - On init change or any turn start, scrub entire CT for Rider/Mount init fixups.
+- If not in combat, don't show the combat information when mounting/dismounting.

 Changelist:
 - v1.0 - Initial version.